 This data visualization canon is expanded by Michael Friendly’s “A Brief History of Data Visualization” (2006) , written as part of the Handbook of Computational Statistics, along with his extensive Milestones website .
 Friendly, a psychologist and statistician, adds some pre-modern examples, notably the “unknown astronomer” in Macrobius’ commentaries on Cicero, which comes from an article by Funkhouser .
 He recounts Playfair, Minard, additional cholera maps and Joseph Priestley’s timeline.
 He cites Marey, Funkhouser, Tufte.
 Nobody cites the non-academic Brinton.

 Frame Two is built by graphic design historians.
 It is far less concerned with algorithms, reproducible graphs or data management.
-Graphic design is largely a 20th-century Euro-American invention, to this history focuses on the 20th-century graphic designers who developed the visual language for presenting information in books, magazines, and exhibitions.
+Graphic design is largely a 20th-century Euro-American invention, so this history focuses on the 20th-century graphic designers who developed the visual language for presenting information in books, magazines, and exhibitions.
 It includes cartography as thematic maps, styles for visualizing quantitative data and various forms of scientific explanation.
 It treats information design as a sub-specialty within the broader frame of graphic communication.

 Major figures such as Herbert Bayer, Will Burton, Ladislav Sutnar and Massimo Vignelli were first and foremost designers — typographers and art directors — whose style, taste and design rigor produced great examples.

 Frame Three is built around an information design profession that employs graphic design as needed.
 This profession is based on the theory and practice of visualizing complex information in a simple form to support information transfer.
 Joel Katz’ heads-up signage for Walk!
 Philadelphia, always oriented to match the pedestrian’s viewing direction, is a good example of this [18, pp. 154–155].